Chuck Roberts

+During his time at Headline News, Roberts led the network's coverage for each national election.
 In 1989, Roberts reported from a rooftop in Charleston, South Carolina, on Hurricane Hugo's arrival.
 In 1985, he reported live on the trial of Wayne Williams, who was convicted in the Atlanta child murders case.
-That same year he reported from the scene of a federal prison riot in Atlanta.
+In 2003, the U.S. Army Forces Command in Atlanta asked Roberts to host the 228th birthday celebration of the U.S. Army.

 Before joining Headline News, Roberts was the principal weeknight anchor at KMTV in Omaha, Nebraska.
 During that time, he conducted an exclusive interview with serial killer Caril Ann Fugate for KMTV and flew aboard the Strategic Air Command post-nuclear-attack airborne command post "Looking Glass".